cs540-24/news/README.md

+# Please add your paper presentation to cs540-24/papers
+  - you should have write permission, but create a PR if not

 # Final report
  - Due: May 14
  - weight: 35% of the total grade (project presentation is 10%, paper presentation 25%: the rest is for the assignments)